 In the body of the interview

 Whether or not an act is virtuous is not a matter of perspective but one that is subject to rational analysis.
 In fact, according to Aristotle, an action cannot be virtuous unless the agent acts in accordance with reason.
-A person acts virtuously only if he “does them knowingly; second, if he deliberately chooses them and deliberately chooses them because of themselves; and third, if he does them from a stable and unchangeable state.”
-(Nichomachean Ethics 1105b).
+A person acts virtuously only if he has “knowledge, secondly he must choose the acts, and choose them for their own sakes, and thirdly his action must proceed from a firm and unchangeable character” (Nichomachean Ethics 1105a).

-Aristotle opens the Nicomachean Ethics with the observation that “Every craft and every line of inquiry, and likewise every action and decision, seems to seek some good…” (1094a1).
+Aristotle opens the Nicomachean Ethics with the observation that “Every art and every inquiry, and similarly every action and choice, is thought to aim at some good…” (1094a1).